boldflight/BibleConverter/test_EPUB/output/lev.md

 [4] He must put on a holy linen tunic, linen leggings are to cover his body, and he is to wrap himself with a linen sash and wrap his head with a linen turban.
 They are holy garments, so he must bathe his body in water and put them on.
 [5] He must also take two male goats from the congregation of the Israelites for a sin offering and one ram for a burnt offering.
 [6] Then Aaron is to present the sin offering bull which is for himself and is to make atonement on behalf of himself and his household.
-[7] Next he must take the two goats and stand them before the Lord at the entrance of the Meeting Tent, [8] and Aaron is to cast lots over the two goats, one lot for the Lord and one lot for Azazel.
+[7] Next he must take the two goats and stand them before the **Lord** at the entrance of the Meeting Tent, [8] and Aaron is to cast lots over the two goats, one lot for the **Lord** and one lot for Azazel.
-[9] Aaron must then present the goat which has been designated by lot for the Lord, and he is to make it a sin offering, [10] but the goat which has been designated by lot for Azazel is to be stood alive before the Lord to make atonement on it by sending it away into the desert to Azazel.
+[9] Aaron must then present the goat which has been designated by lot for the **Lord**, and he is to make it a sin offering, [10] but the goat which has been designated by lot for Azazel is to be stood alive before the **Lord** to make atonement on it by sending it away into the desert to Azazel.

 ### The Sin-Offering Sacrificial Procedures

 [11] “Aaron is to present the sin-offering bull which is for himself, and he is to make atonement on behalf of himself and his household.
-He is to slaughter the sin-offering bull which is for himself, [12] and take a censer full of coals of fire from the altar before the Lord and a full double handful of finely ground fragrant incense, and bring them inside the curtain.
+He is to slaughter the sin-offering bull which is for himself, [12] and take a censer full of coals of fire from the altar before the **Lord** and a full double handful of finely ground fragrant incense, and bring them inside the curtain.
-[13] He must then put the incense on the fire before the Lord, and the cloud of incense will cover the atonement lid which is above the ark of the testimony, so that he will not die.
+[13] He must then put the incense on the fire before the **Lord**, and the cloud of incense will cover the atonement lid which is above the ark of the testimony, so that he will not die.
 [14] Then he is to take some of the blood of the bull and sprinkle it with his finger on the eastern face of the atonement lid, and in front of the atonement lid he is to sprinkle some of the blood seven times with his finger.
 [15] “Aaron must then slaughter the sin-offering goat which is for the people.
 He is to bring its blood inside the curtain, and he is to do with its blood just as he did to the blood of the bull: He is to sprinkle it on the atonement lid and in front of the atonement lid.
 [16] So he is to make atonement for the Holy Place from the impurities of the Israelites and from their transgressions with regard to all their sins, and thus he is to do for the Meeting Tent which resides with them in the midst of their impurities.
 [17] Nobody is to be in the Meeting Tent when he enters to make atonement in the Holy Place until he goes out, and he has made atonement on his behalf, on behalf of his household, and on behalf of the whole assembly of Israel.
-[18] “Then Aaron is to go out to the altar which is before the Lord and make atonement for it.
+[18] “Then Aaron is to go out to the altar which is before the **Lord** and make atonement for it.
 He is to take some of the blood of the bull and some of the blood of the goat, and put it all around on the horns of the altar.
 [19] Then he is to sprinkle on it some of the blood with his finger seven times, and cleanse and consecrate it from the impurities of the Israelites.

 ### The Live Goat Ritual Procedures